mtnmerc/BlueCollarBizWorx-1/ChatGPT-Custom-GPT-Setup.md

 Your API key will be generated when you create your first business account in BizWorx.

-For testing with localhost:
+For production:
+- Use: `https://bluecollar-bizworx.replit.app` as base URL
+- Get your API key from business settings after creating your account

+For local testing:
 - Use: `http://localhost:5000` as base URL
-- Get your API key from business settings

-For production:
-- Use: `https://your-deployed-app.replit.app` as base URL
 - Same API key works for both

 ## Benefits